ibmsoe/bigtop_cluster/benchmark/README.md

 16/10/11 13:51:30 INFO CliDriver: Time taken: 510.62 seconds, Fetched 100 row(s)
 ```

-Verify that the Spark stages completed successfully by checking the Spark event log that is located on `http://<master node>:18080`.
+Verify that the Spark stages completed successfully by checking the Spark event log that is located on `http://<public IP of master node>:18080`.